 Here are 7 moves you should make if you want to make your dollars go farther:

-If you love Walmart, you should own it!
+If you love shopping at Walmart, you should own a piece of the company!
 Stash is an app that allows you to start investing* with just $1 by purchasing fractional shares in any company you want.
 Now you can own shares in companies like Walmart, Netflix, Amazon, Tesla, Apple, or Google.
 Stash levels the investment playing field.
 Now you can afford to build real wealth at an affordable price.

 You can create a diversified portfolio with very little money.
 There are no account minimums, so with few bucks you’re on your way.